EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 Show the names of actors detecting you while sneaking, e.g. Replaces [DETECTED] with [Detected by: Easy Pete, Sunny Smiles, and 2 others]
 Options (Detected By Whom):
-  iMaxNameCount - names to display before showing "and N others"
+  iMaxNameCount - names to display before showing "and N others" sDetected - starting string for list ([Detected by: )
+	sActors - string shown when the max name count is 0 sOthers - string shown when more than iMaxNameCount actors are detecting the player sPlural - appended to 'and %d other(s)'

 bRunningCostsAP
 Adds an Action Points cost for running.